 The warm weather would have allowed it all winter, but when spring rolls around, the bicycles start to roll out of storage and the runners and hikers start to gather their packs and head for the trails.
 If you did not get a chance to try it out last year, the Skyline Trail is not even a year old yet and is still being developed in some places.
 You can head over to Big Bear Valley Trails Foundation to find out everything going on with the trails in the area and even plan your own trip.
 After all, there are some great outdoor events coming up you’ll want to train for.

 The unofficial start of summer, a nice long weekend, is a perfect time to get away from the big city and head up into the cool, quiet mountains!
 We’ll be happy for some nice warm weather for the Big Bear Starlight Festival: music, food, and fun under the stars.
 The warm weather will bring out the car enthusiasts as well for the Antique Car Club Show and Pinewood Derby.
 Spring will also be a good time to get up here and start training for all of the summer running events, starting with the Half Marathon and Memorial 5K Fun Run on May 25th.
 We will book up fast for Memorial Day; making your plans early is not a bad idea.

 With such a mild winter, some of the seasonal resorts are already looking to move to their warm weather schedule of events.
-Keep watching this space to see what changes are coming, what may be opening early, and more importantly, what new hijinks our general manager Ryan is going to develop.
+Keep watching this space to see what changes are coming.
 You can also start planning your own spring break hijinks by reserving your space here at the Frontier.
 Who knows, maybe you can coordinate your hijinks, and all sort of tomfoolery can occur.